Home » Geography » Dead Sea

 Dead Sea Formation

 The creation of the Dead Sea is the subject of conflicting theories.
 The Jordan River Valley was frequently inundated by water from the Mediterranean Sea about 3.7 million years ago.
-Waters created the Sedom Lagoon, which had a connection to the sea through what is now the Jezreel Valley.
-Around 2 million years ago, the topography between this lagoon and the Mediterranean Water rose to the point where the sea could no longer flood the area, resulting in the formation of a landlocked lake.
+Waters formed the Sedom Lagoon, which connected to the Mediterranean Sea through what is now the Jezreel Valley.
+About 2 million years ago, the land between the lagoon and the sea rose high enough that the sea could no longer flood the area, creating a landlocked lake.

 The valley floor rose and fell due to tectonic plate movements, and the lake gradually shrank due to progressive evaporation until all that was left, with its low elevation, was the Dead Sea some 70,000 years ago.